 I will pass on all the information and knowledge I have learned to other workers and friends even when I leave this factory in the future because all the information is really useful, especially to those women who are quite shy of doctors.

-I realized that a project was taking place in the factory when Tamina [a trainer] came to teach the peer educators about the HERhealth.
+I knew that a project was taking place in the factory when Tamina [a trainer] came to teach the peer educators about the HERhealth.
 I told Tamina that I was ill and she told me to go to the work nurse.
 The nurse told my boss that I was unwell and he drove me to the nearest hospital.

 Being a HERhealth coach gives me immense pleasure.
 I came here to work and earn money.
 But, now apart form earning money, I have learned lots of things and am able to pass on the learning to those who are unaware of these things, as once I was.
 I used to think that cancer was a communicable and an incurable disease.